-A road occupancy permit is required for the use of part or all of a Council road (including roadway, footpath or nature strip within Council road reserve) to carry out different type of works.
+A road occupancy permit is required for the use of part or all of a Council road (including roadway, footpath or nature strip within Council road reserve) to carry out works.
 Common reasons to obtain a road occupancy permit include:

 - Enclosing part of the footpath and/or nature strip to repair an awning or building façade (using removable fence or traffic cones for short term work - less than one month duration).